 The system that drove all of this development was bafflingly baroque to anyone but the insiders who knew how to play the game.
 China had ostensibly embraced private enterprise, but business and government were still intertwined to an extraordinary degree, with the lines separating public from private funds blurry at best.
 What the Communist Party celebrated as a unique new economic model, combining the best features of capitalism and communism, could look to outsiders like nothing more than run-of-the-mill corruption.
 But because the everyday Chinese people were industrious, because exports were booming, and because the banks always seemed to have more money to lend to any project that fell into trouble, the country got away with it, for the time being at any rate.

 In 2008, Beijing hosted the Summer Olympics for the first time ever.
 The Communist Party pulled out all the stops for what was widely billed as 21st-century China’s coming-out party.
-New sporting complexes designed by prominent international architects went up all along a five-mile (eight-kilometer) Olympic boulevard, while new subways and roads were laid down throughout the city; the final bill for the urban facelift came to $40 billion.
-Watching 15,000 dancers twirl inside the new National Stadium during the Opening Ceremonies, most of the visitors and television viewers were willing to give China the benefit of the doubt, were willing to accept it as the ultra-modern, dynamic, fast-growing state it portrayed itself to be.
-And indeed, it really was all of these things in many respects; more people in China had it better now than they ever had before.
+New sports complexes designed by prominent international architects went up along a five-mile (eight-kilometer) Olympic boulevard, while new subways and roads were laid down throughout the city; the final bill for the urban facelift came to $40 billion.
+Watching 15,000 dancers twirl inside the new National Stadium during the Opening Ceremonies, most of the visitors and television viewers were willing to give China the benefit of the doubt, were willing to accept it as the dynamic budding superpower it portrayed itself to be.
+And indeed, it really was exactly what it appeared to be in many respects; more people in China had it better now than they ever had before.
 But it was also still a deeply authoritarian state, with a circle of leaders who lived in profound fear of what could spring from the very prosperity they had so cleverly unleashed.

 Just three weeks after the Beijing Olympics ended, the American investment giant Lehman Brothers filed for bankruptcy, touching off the worst global financial crisis since the Great Depression of the 1930s.
 China, however, weathered the storm much better than most, thanks to the largest single government stimulus package in the history of the world to that point.
 General Secretary Hu Jintao crowed about this latest demonstration of the superiority of the Chinese system, which was able to bring resources to bear instantly to aid the people, without wasting time on messy public debates and diluting compromises.
 In the wake of the crisis, China rocketed past its twentieth-century tormentor Japan to become the second largest economy in the world.

 The Great Recession, as it has come to be known, marked the last nail in the coffin of the era of post-Cold War triumphalism in the democratic West.
-It spawned a thoroughgoing crisis of confidence in the extant global order all over the Americas and Europe that would in turn spawn populist backlashes, demagogic leaders, and isolationist sentiments in the decade to come.
+It caused a crisis of confidence in the extant global order that would in turn spawn populist backlashes, demagogic leaders, and isolationist sentiments in the decade to come.
 China, richer, stronger, and more self-confident than ever before, seemed poised to surge into the gaps thus opened up, to dominate the new century the way the United States had the last one.
 And it had a leader waiting in the wings who was its strongest-willed since Deng Xiaoping, one determined to turn Deng’s China, Incorporated, into a full-fledged modern Chinese empire to rival the most storied dynasties of its imperial past.

 (A full listing of print and online sources used will follow the final article in this series.)